Social Media Policies: Mis/Disinformation, Threats, and Harassment

 Manipulated Media

-Meta announced in April 2024 that it would begin labeling AI-generated and manipulated content that makes it appear someone did something they did not do.
-This closes a loophole in the previous policy, which covered only manipulated speech.
-The change followed a recommendation from Facebook’s Oversight Board.
+In response to a recommendation from its Oversight Board, Meta announced in April 2024 that it would extend its manipulated media policy to include labelling synthetically generated content that makes it appear as though someone did something they did not do.
+This closes a loophole in the previous policy, which only covered manipulated speech.

 Meta has dodged questions about whether politicians can post AI-generated media or manipulated media without warnings or removals.
 At the time of writing, it would seem Meta will only fact-check manipulated media posted by politicians, rather than applying their larger manipulated media policy to such content.